LordMax2/TrestSolarController-Homey/README.txt

-# Trest Solar Controller

-The full documentation can be found at: https://docs.trest.se/

-This application is an interface to gather data and communicate with an IoT device which can control your solar inverter on your solar grid.
+An integration with Homey Pro for your Trest Solar Controller.

+Connects to your Trest account and communcates with your devices.